ratoru/qmk_keymap/README.md

 It was heavily inspired by [Pascal Getreuer's keymap](https://github.com/getreuer/qmk-keymap).
 It uses a `Qwerty` base layer with an option to switch to `Colemak-DH`.
 I spent a lot of time trying to design a very efficient symbol layer for programming.
 To do so, I referred heavily to character and bigram frequencies in programming langues.

-The keymap is compiled using a GitHub action.
+The keymap is compiled using a GitHub Action.

 ## Layers